noesya/faceted_search/README.md

       end
     end

+Warning: do not provide model with order, as it messes with the distinct used in the facet computations.

 In your controller, use it:

     @facets = Item::Facets.new params[:facets]
     @items = @facets.results.order(:title).page params[:page]

 In your view, do something like that (with bootstrap):